imagej/imagej.github.io/pages/Developing_ImageJ_on_the_command_line.md

 ### Launching alternative user interfaces

-{% capture includecontent %} Alternative UIs are experimental and still at "proof of concept" stage.
-The `swing` UI is semi-functional, but the other two (`swing-mdi` and `awt`) are largely non-functional, mentioned here solely for completeness. {% endcapture %}
+{% include warning-sidebox-right content='Alternative UIs are

-{% include warning-box content=includecontent %}
+experimental and still at "proof of concept" stage.
+The `swing` UI is semi-functional, but the other two (`swing-mdi` and `awt`) are largely non-functional, mentioned here solely for completeness.' %}

 ``` bash
 mvn -Dscijava.ui=swing -Pexec